 Pimsleur offers Arabic courses that teach you the following dialects: Eastern Arabic, Egyptian Arabic, and Modern Standard Arabic (MSA).
 From your first lesson, you start hearing and pronouncing Arabic words and phrases.
-The audio lessons always include native speakers, so you’ll learn how native speakers actually talk.
+The audio lessons always include native speakers, so you’ll learn how people actually talk.
 While Pimsleur Arabic will help you become conversational, you’ll need to use other tools to learn how to read and write in Arabic.

 Here’s a quick look at what each course includes: